The world's most-cited Plant Sciences journal

 PMCID: all published articles receive a PMCID

-Plant Breeding welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective and Review.
+Plant Breeding welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews and Review.

 All manuscripts must be submitted directly to the section Plant Breeding, where they are peer-reviewed by the Associate and Review Editors of the specialty section.